Recursive variational Gaussian approximation with the Whittle likelihood for linear non-Gaussian state space models: Applications

 We compare the posterior densities from R-VGA-Whittle, HMC-Whittle, and HMC-exact in Figure~\ref{fig:multi_sv_real_posterior_GBP_USD_temper5_blocksize100_50indiv_arctanh_thinned_20240613}.
 The marginal posterior densities from R-VGA-Whittle and HMC-Whittle are similar, but noticeably wider than the posterior densities from HMC-exact.
 Nevertheless, there is a substantial overlap between the posterior densities from all three methods.

-Table \ref{tab:comp_time} shows that R-VGA-Whittle is twice as fast as HMC-Whittle in the univariate case, and more than 80 times faster than HMC-Whittle in the bivariate case.
-R-VGA-Whittle is significantly faster than HMC-exact, with approximately a 260-fold speedup in the univariate case and a 700-fold speedup in the bivariate cases.
+Table~\ref{tab:comp_time} shows that in the univariate case, R-VGA-Whittle is slightly slower than HMC-Whittle, but about twice as fast as MCMC-stochvol, and more than 180 times faster than HMC-exact.
+In the bivariate case, R-VGA-Whittle is more than 23 times faster than HMC-Whittle and more than 750 times faster than HMC-exact.